andersac88/Node.js-MySQL/README.md

 *Add New Product*

 If 'Add New Product' is selected, the user will be prompted to the name of the new product they would like to add, they will then be asked to which department said item belongs by selecting from a list of available departments, they will be asked for the sales price and finally how many of the new products will be stocked.
+The new product will be incorporated into the MySQL products table.

 ![GitHub Logo](./screenshots/bamazon-manager-new-product.png)